-- 9. (1) The members of the subcouncils shall be appointed in a full-time capacity by the Council, which shall give notice in the Gazette of each such appointment. - (2) The membership of a subcouncil - - (a) shall not be restricted to members of the Council; - (b) in the case of the subcouncils referred to in section 8(1)(b), (c) and (g), shall be eight in number; - (c) in the case of the subcouncils referred to in section 8(1)(a), (d), (e) and (f), shall be six in number. - (3) The Council shall not appoint more than one person representing any participant in the Council on a particular subcouncil. - (4) If a member of a subcouncil is for any reason unable to perform the duties of his or her office, the Council may appoint in writing a substitute member to act in the place of the member concerned, and for that purpose that substitute member shall have all the powers and duties of the member concerned.
+- 9. (1) The members of the subcouncils shall be appointed in a full-time capacity by the Council, which shall give notice in the Gazette of each such appointment. - (2) (a) The membership of a subcouncil shall not be restricted to members of the Council. - (b) The subcouncils referred to in section 8(1)(b), (c) and (g), shall each have eight members.

+- (c) The subcouncils referred to in section 8(1)(a), (d), (e), and (f), shall each have six members. - (3) The Council shall not appoint more than one person representing any participant in the Council on a particular subcouncil. - (4) If a member of a subcouncil is for any reason unable to perform the duties of his or her office, the Council may appoint in writing a substitute member to act in the place of the member concerned, and for that purpose that substitute member shall have all the powers and duties of the member concerned.